waggle-sensor/summer2021/getting_started.md

 https://accounts.jlse.anl.gov/

-All of the above will ask for a few details -
+All of the above will ask for a few details:

-Sponsor Email: `ozorob@...`
+- Sponsor Email: `ozorob@...`
-Reason for the Account: `Write AI@Edge code for Waggle nodes.`
+- Reason for the Account: `Write AI@Edge code for Waggle nodes.`

 Please feel free to reach out to Omar or Rajesh if you have any further questions.